welearnjs/Main/Projects/Project-1/README.md

 **Project-1 Description**

 Welcome to Project Channel 1!
+*to be involved in a project, join #project-2 channel on slack*

 Let’s start with a quiz!
 We’re going to be building a Javascript Quiz web application.
 This will be a simple app that uses HMTL, CSS and JS and it should have the following functionality: